polterguy/phosphorusfive/plugins/p5.lambda/README.md

-The core p5.lambda "non-programming language" of Phosphorus Five
+The core keywords in Phosphorus Five
 ===============

-This is the core of the "programming language" of Phosphorus Five.
-Although, programming language, doesn't quite fit the description, since there is no "language" per se, but only an execution tree.
+This is the core of the _"non-programming language keywords"_ of Phosphorus Five.
+Although, programming language, doesn't quite fit the description, since there is no programming language per se, but only an execution tree.

-However, for all practical concerns, it "feels like" a programming language.
-It allows you to create code in Hyperlambda, that will be evaluated as programming instructions.
+However, for all practical concerns, it feels like a programming language.
+It allows you to create code in Hyperlambda, that will be evaluated as computing instructions.
 It is also Turing complete in regards to execution, and allows you to do everything you can do in any other programming languages.

 ## [eval], the heart of p5.lambda